-- Level 1 observable inputs such as quoted prices in active markets.
-The Company's common share ownership in Bell Resources is a Level 1 instrument, - Level 2 inputs, other than the quoted market prices in active markets, which are observable, either directly and or indirectly, and - Level 3 unobservable inputs for the asset or liability in which little or no market data exists, therefore requiring an entity to develop its own assumptions.
+- Level 2 inputs, other than the quoted market prices in active markets, which are observable, either directly and or indirectly, and - Level 3 unobservable inputs for the asset or liability in which little or no market data exists, therefore requiring an entity to develop its own assumptions.
 The Company's direct investment in Liard is carried every year at fair value and is a Level 3 instrument.

-The Company's activities expose it to a variety of financial risks, which arise as a result of its exploration, development, production, and financing activities.
+The Company's activities expose it to a variety of financial risks, which arise because of its exploration, development, production, and financing activities.
 These include: